-Agencies are responsible for the following:
+Agencies are responsible for:

-- 1. Adopting this policy as the agency HR policy. - 2.
-Disseminating this policy to agency employees through a method whereby receipt can be verified. - 3.
-Posting this policy in a manner that can be accessed by all employees and third parties. - 4.
-Including this policy in their Affirmative Action Plan. - 5.
-Implementing this policy, which includes: - a.
-Implementing an educational program - b.
-Developing and implementing a procedure for reporting complaints - c.
-Communicating the complaint procedure to employees

-- d.
-Developing and implementing a procedure under which reports will be addressed promptly. - 6.
-Enforcing this policy. - 7.
-Reporting annually dispositions of reports of protected class harassment or discrimination using the Affirmative Action Report.
+- Adopting this policy as the agency HR policy. - Disseminating this policy to agency employees through a method whereby receipt can be verified. - Posting this policy in a manner that can be accessed by all employees and third parties. - Including this policy in their Affirmative Action Plan. - Implementing this policy, which includes: - o Implementing an educational program - Developing and implementing a procedure for reporting complaints - Communicating the complaint procedure to employees - Developing and implementing a procedure under which reports will be addressed promptly - Enforcing this policy. - Reporting annually dispositions of reports of protected class harassment or discrimination using the Affirmative Action Report.